a2geek/bosh-lxd-cpi-release/README.md

 ### LXD adjustments

 * There is a nightly scheduled process to look for unused configuration disks (`vol-c-<uuid>` format) since LXD doesn't give up a disk attachment unless a reboot of the VM occurs.
 (Or the LXD Agent is installed... which isn't at this time).
 It simply scan the list of detached configuration disks, tries to delete them, and reports success or error in the log.
 See [cleanup](src/cmd/cleanup/main.go).
 * Throttling.
 Not so much LXD, but more the single host conundrum.
 There is a server that runs and maintains a hash map of "transaction" reservations.
 Once the CPI level transaction completes, the transaction is also released.
-Additionally, these reservations will time out after a certain amount time.
-(See Tuning for more details.
+Additionally, these reservations will time out after a certain amount time. _By default, this is disabled._ (See Tuning for more details.
 Code is at [throttle](src/cmd/cleanup/main.go).)

 ### Tuning